Carney signals earlier British rate rise, sterling soars

 "It is absolutely without question that those people who are right on the edge at the moment will, with a small increase in interest rates, be pushed over the edge," Conservative lawmaker Mark Garnier told Reuters.

-Although Britain's $2.5 trillion economy has won back the output lost in the convulsions of the 2008 crisis, Garnier said it could be a hard sell to convince voters of the recovery if they felt they had less money in their pockets.
+Although Britain's $2.5 trillion economy had won back the output lost in the convulsions of the 2008 crisis, Garner said it could be a hard sell to convince voters of the recovery if they felt they had less money in their pockets.

 "We can't just go to people and say: 'Yes, it's costing you more, but overall the economy is bigger'.
 They'll just turn around and say 'Well, it's not bigger for me'," he said.